-The fish has been a protagonist of the cuisine of restaurants and trattorias on Lake Garda for a decade.
+Fish, still caught in large quantities, has been the protagonist of the cuisine of Lake Garda restaurants and trattorias for the last decade.

-In recent years, small quantities of carpioni, salmonids from the delicate and tasty pink or white meat present alone in Lake Garda, have been caught, known for their delicacy since the Middle Ages.
+In recent years, small quantities of carp are again being caught, salmonids with delicate and tasty pink or white flesh only found in Lake Garda, known for their delicacy since the Middle Ages.

-The perch fillets typical of other Alpine lakes have been cooked since the real perch, a decade ago, reappeared in large quantities in the Garda waters.
-It is prepared by browning the fillets lightly floured in a little butter and sage or with the miller, blending a fine browning with a little white wine.
+Perch fillets, typical of other Alpine lakes, have been cooked since the perch reappeared in large quantities in Lake Garda waters a decade ago.
+They are prepared by browning the lightly floured fillets in a little butter and sage, or "alla mugnaia", shaded at the end of browning with a little white wine.

-Richer in taste are eel and sardines "en saor".
-Lake sardine has always been an incredible resource for the area and this preparation has now become a flagship of Venetian cuisine.
+Richer in taste are eel in guazzetto and sardines 'en saor'.
+The lake sardine has always been an incredible resource for the area and this preparation has now become a feather in the cap of Veneto cuisine.

-The restaurateurs of the lake have developed fish dishes partly borrowed from the cuisine of other regions.
-Among these, the lake fish soup certainly has a prominent place.
+Lake restaurants have developed fish dishes partly borrowed from the cuisine of other regions.
+Among these, the lake fish soup certainly deserves a prominent place.